 Water-Resistant Blanket

-This stays in our trunk at all times.
-Anytime we head to the beach for a walk, lunch picnic, or a long day we bring our blanket.
-Ours rolls up easy and has straps to carry.
-Once we lay it down we don’t have to constantly lift and shake off the sand!
+Keep a beach blanket in your trunk at all times during your vacation or beach season.
+Anytime you head to the beach for a walk, lunch picnic, or a long day, bring your blanket.
+Find one that rolls up easily and has straps to carry.
+Once it’s laid down, you don’t have to constantly lift and shake off the sand!
 GENIUS!

-The only time I ever use baby powder is at the beach.
-It helps take off the sand from your arms, legs and feet with constant scrubbing or more work.
+Baby Powder or corn starch are game changers when it comes to leaving the sand at the beach.
+They can help take off the sand from your arms, legs, and feet with constant scrubbing or more work.
 Less sand means a happy toddler and parent.
 This is also one of our favorite tips for going to the beach anytime!

 10. Sunscreen